emit-sds/emit-sds-l1b-geo/unit_test_data/README.md

 This contains data needed by unit tests.

-Right now we just have a dummy xml config file used for SMAP.
-Once there is actual unit test data, you can remove the SMAP example.
+The L1A_RAW_ATT_03663_20190227T094659_0100_01.h5 is from ECOSTRESS, it is a placeholder for a EMIT orbit file.
+We'll get the EMIT orbit sorted out and then get rid of this.
+But for now it is useful as a placeholder.